 The specialised safari vehicles are perfectly equipped for photographic safaris, being kitted out with custom made stackable bean bags for use at each window (and when using the pop top roof) as well as inverters and sockets for charging electronic equipment and batteries.
 The large windows and spacious interior ensures plenty of space and “photographic opportunity” for each participant.

 After landing at Windhoek’s Hosea Kutako International Airport, about 40km outside the city, you will be welcomed by an Ultimate Safaris representative who will transfer you into town and on to Galton House where you will stay overnight in their beautifully designed rooms.
 The rest of the day is at leisure to relax and recuperate from your flight.
-Jason & Emilie will meet up with you at your guesthouse and will be joining you for dinner as well as to brief you on any administrative arrangements and to answer any questions you may have about the program.
+This evening your guide/s will meet up with you at your guesthouse to join you for dinner as well as to brief you on any administrative arrangements and to answer any questions you may have about the program.

-You will depart Windhoek in your safari vehicles and drive southwest through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location along the way.
-You arrive at Dead Valley Lodge in the midafternoon where you will stay for three nights whilst you explore the remarkable sights of the Namib Desert with your guide/s.
-If desired, your guide/s can take you on a sundowner nature drive to Elim Dune or the surrounding area, however if you prefer, you can just relax and soak in the scenic and serene surroundings at the lodge.
+This morning your Ultimate Safaris guide/s will collect you from Galton House after breakfast.
+You then depart Windhoek in your safari vehicles and drive southwest through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location along the way.
+You arrive at Dead Valley Lodge in the mid-afternoon where you will stay for three nights whilst you explore the remarkable sights of the Namib Desert with your guide/s.
+If desired, your guide/s can take you on a sundowner nature drive to Elim Dune or the surrounding area, however if you prefer, you can just relax and soak in the scenic and tranquil surroundings at the lodge.

 Experience the magical beauty of the Namib Naukluft National Park with your guide/s over the course of the next two days.
 They will be full of photographic opportunities as you rise early in the mornings for memorable excursions into the dunes with your guide/s.
 As you are already inside the park you can get into Sossusvlei before everyone else and you would even be able to get there in time to see the sun rise to capture the dunes whilst the light is soft and shadows accentuate their towering shapes and curves.
 This area boasts some of the highest free-standing sand dunes in the world.
 Your guide/s will give you insight on the formation of the Namib Desert and its myriad of fascinating creatures and plants that have adapted to survive these harsh environs.